adektia/todo-app/README.md

 # Todo App

 Welcome to the Todo App!
-This project is a modern, responsive React application for managing tasks.
-This guide will help you get started as a developer and understand the design principles used in the app.
+This project is a responsive React application for managing tasks.
+This guide will help to get started and understand the design principles used in the app.

 ## Getting Started